kiwitcms/Kiwi/docs/source/set_dev_env_with_vagrant.rst

 environment to develop Nitrate,

-* a Python virtual environment creatd at ``$HOME/nitrate-env/`` with all necessary dependecies installed.
+* a Python virtual environment creatd at ``$HOME/nitrate-env/`` with all necessary dependencies installed.

+* a superuser is created by default with username ``admin`` and password ``admin``.
+It is free for you to modify user's properties from Django admin WebUI.

+* source code is mounted at ``/code``.

 * database is created in MariaDB and name is ``nitrate``.
 It's empty.
-Before hacking and running development server, remmeber to synchronize database from models.
+Before hacking and running development server, remember to synchronize database from models from ``/code``.

   ::